Community Energy London helps individuals, voluntary groups and businesses to share knowledge and enthusiasm for reducing energy waste.

 Planning permission for renewable energy sources

 We declared a climate emergency in 2019.
 Encouraging greener buildings is a top priority in our climate change strategy.
-We encourage installing renewable energy and heating systems.
+We encourage the installation of renewable energy and heating systems.
 Also, retrofitting homes and business premises in Southwark.

-You can usually install renewable energy and heating systems sources such as photovoltaic (PV) panels, air or ground source heat pumps without needing planning permission.
-This applies if the system meets certain conditions, including the size and location of the system, and heritage rules.
+You can usually install renewable energy and heating systems, such as photovoltaic (PV) panels and air or ground-source heat pumps, without needing planning permission.
+This applies if the system meets certain conditions, including its size and location and heritage rules.

 If you're unsure if your proposal needs planning permission, use our checker service.